 When diagnosing femoral neuropathy, your doctor will look for weakness in specific muscles that receive sensation from the femoral nerve.
 They will also check for any changes in feeling in the front part of the thigh and the middle part of the leg.

 Nerve conduction studies and electromyography (EMG) is the most commonly used tests to diagnose femoral neuropathy.
 Nerve conduction studies measure your nerves’ electrical activity and can help determine if there is damage to the nerve itself.
 EMG measures your muscles’ electrical activity and can help determine if the nerve is damaged or if there is another problem causing the muscle weakness.
-MRI and CT scans may also be used to rule out other causes of your symptoms, such as a herniated disc or a tumor.
+MRI and CT scans may also rule out other causes of your symptoms, such as a herniated disc or a tumor.
 In some cases, surgery may be necessary to treat femoral neuropathy.
 However, most people with this condition can manage their symptoms with medication and lifestyle changes.

 These exercises may include stretching and strengthening exercises for the thigh and leg muscles.
 In some cases, your doctor may also ask how long it takes for a Pinched Femoral Nerve to Heal?